pudly/schmopera-hugo/content/articles/overlapping-stories-fall-on-the-house-of-usher.md

 </figure>

 When Roderick opens the music box that William presents as a gift he finds JFK, Jackie and Marilyn Monroe twirling about in various combinations.
 If anything puts a contemporary face on the work this is it—the vision of Camelot corrupted.
 In a scene that has its origins in the introduction in which Vand, with devious affection, brushes a doll's hair, we see, much to William's dismay, Roderick running a brush through Madeline's.
 The screen then begins to fill will what appears to be strands of Madeline's hair, suddenly a creeping mass.

+> The film is a stimulating excursion into a dark world.

 The figures of humans and the exquisitely rendered horse that William rides, share a rhythmic compatibility with Glass' composition.
 This is not to say that they dance to the music.
 It's something much more subtle than that.
 The atmospheric lighting and shadow that grace the stop-motion scenes embellish like the brushstrokes of a master.
 Linger over the closing credits and appreciate the group of talented artists and technicians who collaborated so seamlessly on this project.